Senior Writer: Rahul Jade

 - Security audits: Companies should perform regular SaaS security audits of cloud providers to ensure their security policies align with those of the organizations.
 Even the service providers should audit their cloud infrastructure regularly.
 For example, the System and Organization Control (SOC 2) is an auditing process that helps a SaaS providers comply with specific criteria when working with sensitive data.

 - Security certifications: Cloud service providers should certify their control environments, using Service Organization Control reports, such as ISAE 3402 reports or ISO/IEC 27001 security management certifications.
+They can even get ISO certified in three months.

-8 SaaS Security Best Practices
+8 Key Practices for SaaS Security

 1. Enhanced Authentication